Rays clinch top seed in AL playoffs, stall Astros in West

 AP Sports Writer

-HOUSTON (AP) — Drew Rasmussen and three relievers combined for a three-hitter, Brandon Lowe and Ji-Man Choi both homered and the Tampa Bay Rays coasted past the Houston Astros 7-0 Wednesday night, giving them the No. 1 seed in the American League playoffs.

 The Astros lost for the fifth time in six games on a night they could have clinched their fourth AL West title in five seasons with a win.
-They could still wind up winning the division if Seattle loses later to Oakland.
+Their magic number to win the division is still one over Seattle, which beat Oakland 4-2.

 Tampa Bay improved to 98-60, outdoing the 2008 team for most wins in franchise history.
 With the best record in the AL, the two-time AL East champions secured home-field advantage through the AL Championship Series.